riddhiigupta/homework-0-riddhiigupta/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Riddhi's First CS193 Homework

+- CS193 is taught by students themselves so it is easier to approach them in case I have doubts
+- The ppt slides are funny and somewhat relatable
+- The class genuinely teaches about various tools that we can use in daily life like terminal, github etc.

 ```markdown
 Syntax highlighted code block